odeviceblack/sscanf/README.md

 ### sscanf warning: Could not find function SSCANF:?.

+*Error Code: 31*

 A `k` specifier has been used, but the corresponding function could not be found.
 If you think it is there check the spelling matches exactly - including the case.

 ### sscanf error: SSCANF_Init has incorrect parameters.

+*Error Code: 32*

+You edited something in the sscanf2 include - undo it or redownload it.

 ### sscanf error: SSCANF_Join has incorrect parameters.

+*Error Code: 33*

+You edited something in the sscanf2 include - undo it or redownload it.

 ### sscanf error: SSCANF_Leave has incorrect parameters.

+*Error Code: 34*

+You edited something in the sscanf2 include - undo it or redownload it.

 ### sscanf error: SSCANF_IsConnected has incorrect parameters.

+*Error Code: 35*

+You edited something in the sscanf2 include - undo it or redownload it.

 ### sscanf error: SSCANF_Version has incorrect parameters.

+*Error Code: 36*

+You edited something in the sscanf2 include - undo it or redownload it.

 ### sscanf error: SSCANF_Option has incorrect parameters.

+*Error Code: 37*

 You edited something in the sscanf2 include - undo it or redownload it.

 ### sscanf error: SetPlayerName has incorrect parameters.

+*Error Code: 38*

 You somehow managed to call `SetPlayerName` without passing all the parameters.
 This can only happen by redefining the native declaration itself, so undo any edits to it.

 ### sscanf error: Missing required parameters.

+*Error Code: 39*

 `sscanf` itself was called without sufficient parameters.
 I.e. the input and specifier strings are missing.
 This can also happen when you edit the include itself to mess with the file/line macros.